What Is a Pituitary Brain Tumor? Information on Your Pituitary Gland- My Experience

 A pituitary gland is found at the base of your brain.
 It's a small oval shaped gland right below the optic nerve.
-When you get a pituitary tumor, it is in your pituitary gland.
+When you get a tumor, it is in your pituitary gland.

 Functioning and Prolactinoma Pituitary Tumors